For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

 This iconic Northeast Portland Italian restaurant still uses the same recipe for its pizza dough as it did when it opened in 1959, topping its famous pies with Alfredo, artichoke hearts and everything in between.
-It’s worth a trip for the pizza alone, but you’ll also find a slate of pasta dishes, red-sauce staples, cocktails and scoops of spumoni for dessert.
+Amalfi’s is worth a trip for the pizza alone, but you’ll also find a slate of pasta dishes, red-sauce staples, cocktails and scoops of spumoni for dessert.
 Make sure to dip into the market to pick up fresh, house-made foods, local delicacies, products imported from Italy and wine by the bottle.
-Before you book your table, know the important Italian restaurant etiquette mistakes to avoid.

 Skillet Cornbread Rex 1516 Via Tripadvisor